-It usually takes a few years and usually means you've become a coach or work as a team driver.
-Drivers who go from being company drivers to owner-operators often earn more than six figures a year.
+It usually takes a few years for truck drivers to make good money, and often this means becoming a coach or team driver.
+Drivers who transition from company drivers to owner-operators can earn more than six figures annually.
 Generally, truck drivers are paid a flat rate for each mile they travel, not for the time they work.
-That fee varies depending on the driver's years of experience, the region you are driving in, and the company you are driving for.
+That fee varies depending on the driver's experience, the region they are driving in, and the company they are driving for.

-Once you're alone, most companies will pay between 28 and 60 cents per mile.
-Your best bet for earning more money as a new driver is to find a smaller trucking company to work with; they tend to start in the.
-If you want to become a professional truck driver, start by getting the best possible training and getting your CDL.
-Pennies per mile is the most common pay scale in the trucking industry because it encourages truck drivers to drive as much as they can (because they get paid for every mile they drive) and, at the same time, it results in a good take-home salary.
-For the adventurous and experienced driver who enjoys the cold weather, ice trucking can be a seasonal occupation that generates more income than any other.
+Smaller trucking companies tend to offer higher starting rates than larger companies; typically between 28 and 60 cents per mile.
+To maximize earnings, new drivers should seek out these smaller companies.
+To become a professional truck driver, it is important to get the best possible training and obtain a Commercial Driver's License (CDL).
+Payment per mile is the most common pay scale in the trucking industry because it encourages drivers to drive as much as possible (since they get paid for every mile) while still providing a good take-home salary.
+For those who enjoy cold weather and adventure, ice trucking can be a seasonal job that pays more than any other.

-There are only a few things they don't pay for, such as downtime on your home DC, fueling, 26% washing, cleaning the truck (which is necessary because of sliding seats).
+There are only a few things that are not covered by the company, such as downtime at home DCs, fueling, 26% washing, and cleaning the truck (which is necessary due to sliding seats).
 Currently, the highest paying truck driving jobs with dedicated routes are located in San Francisco, California.
-Drivers of ice road trucks, drivers of oversized cargo trucks and hazardous materials are paid higher due to the high level of skill and specialization required to operate the vehicles.
-Most trucking companies have variable salary scales in which after a year or six months their wage rate increases, most companies have it with an increase of 2 cents.
+Drivers of ice road trucks, oversized cargo trucks, and hazardous materials are paid higher due to the level of skill and specialization required to operate these vehicles.
+Most trucking companies have variable salary scales that increase after one year or six months; usually with an increase of 2 cents per mile.

-So, to get the highest revenues, use a dedicated smart truck load table that helps you calculate the load-to-truck ratio of a place, shipper, freight forwarder or shipping company.
-Because truck drivers are in high demand, small and large companies are willing to offer truck drivers these kinds of incentives and bonuses to differentiate their company from others and encourage truck drivers to work for them.
+To maximize earnings, use a dedicated smart truck load table that helps calculate the load-to-truck ratio of a place, shipper, freight forwarder or shipping company.
+Due to the high demand for truck drivers, small and large companies are willing to offer incentives and bonuses to attract drivers.
 As it sounds, hazardous materials truck drivers carry hazardous materials such as hazardous or toxic liquids.
-The best news is that new truck drivers will find competitive salaries and great incentives due to the current high demand.
+The good news is that new truck drivers will find competitive salaries and great incentives due to the current high demand.

-So, get a nifty and convenient trucking app, like Truckbook, to do the legwork on your behalf.
+To make life easier on the road, use a nifty and convenient trucking app like Truckbook to do the legwork on your behalf.
 Texas is one of the highest paying states for truck drivers based on wages reported by Indeed users.
-In general, and similar to most industries, experienced truck drivers tend to make more money than new truck drivers who are just starting out.
-What you earn on the road depends on many factors, and this comprehensive guide looks at what you can do as a truck driver in North America and how you can increase your income.
+In general, experienced truck drivers tend to make more money than new drivers who are just starting out.
+What you earn on the road depends on many factors; this comprehensive guide looks at what you can do as a truck driver in North America and how you can increase your income.

-Now, keep in mind that to become a specialized truck driver, you'll need special training and more CDL endorsements.
+To become a specialized truck driver, special training and additional CDL endorsements are required.